-Vendor or enterprise third party risk related breaches are at an all time high.
-Several of the high profile breaches like Uber, Amazon, British Airways & more has been caused due to third party.
-Most of the major security related framework, guidelines, compliance and regulations has made third party risk management a mandatory part of overall security program.
-Following are the key steps for building an effective third party risk management (vendor risk management) program.
+Vendor or 3rd party related breaches are at a all time high.
+Several of the high profile breaches like Uber, Amazon, British Airways & more has been caused due to 3rd party.
+Most of the major security related framework, guidelines, compliance and regulations has made 3rd party risk management a mandatory part of overall security program.
+Following are the key steps for building an effective Vendor risk management program.

 Create a list of your Third Party / Vendors